callium/the-binding-of-aisaac/README.md

 ## Instructions
 * must own The Binding of Isaac Afterbirth+ (on Steam)
 * at the moment, this only works on MacOS due to the 'pyautogui' library
-* relies on luasockets which can be installed on a mac by luarocks install luasocket
+* relies on luasockets which can be installed on a mac using luarocks
 * the python dependencies can be found in 'requirements.txt'

+Steps:

-Copy the /aimod folder into '~/Library/Application Support/Binding of Isaac Afterbirth+ Mods' folder
+* Copy the '/aimod' folder into '~/Library/Application Support/Binding of Isaac Afterbirth+ Mods' folder

-In Steam, go to 'The Binding of Isaac Afterbirth +' Properties, Set Launch Options, and add the following:
+*In Steam, go to 'The Binding of Isaac Afterbirth +' Properties, Set Launch Options, and add the following:

     --luadebug

-This allows luasocket to work with the game.
+* This allows luasocket to work with the game.

-Once you have python 3, lua, and all of the dependencies installed, you should be able to run the main file located in the '/isaac' folder
+* Once you have python 3, lua, and all of the dependencies installed, you should be able to run the main file located in the '/isaac' folder using:

     python3 main.py

-From there, you must first collect data, then you can either train or run.
+* From there, you must first collect data, then you can either train or run.
 Training is repetitive since the processes is repeated when you run the game.
 Running train merely tells you the NN training accuracy of your data set.

 ## Dependencies